Kudaes/Eclipse/README.md

 ![Main AC hijacked.](/images/proxydll.PNG "Main AC hijacked.")

-Note how unlike when performing a regular DLL proxying, with this technique the proxy DLL does not need to have the same name as the DLL to which the calls are being forwarded, removing that specific IoC.
+Note that unlike when performing a regular DLL proxying, with this technique the proxy DLL does not need to have the same name as the DLL to which the calls are being forwarded, removing that specific IoC.

 ## Spawn powershell with ETW and AMSI disabled

-Since the hijacking of the main AC of a process allows us to redirect the loading of any DLL, this technique can be used to modify the behaviour of a process.
+Since the hijacking of the main AC of a new process allows us to redirect the loading of any DLL, this technique can be used to modify the behaviour of that process.
 As a example, let's see how to use Eclipse to spawn a `powershell.exe` process with ETW (usermode) and AMSI disabled.
 To do so, we just need to redirect the loading of the DLLs responsible for those features: `amsi.dll` and `advapi32.dll`.
 First, let's create with ADPT the proxy DLL that will intercept the calls to `amsi.dll`:

 	C:\Path\To\ADPT\Generator\target\release> generator.exe -m proxy -p C:\Windows\System32\amsi.dll -e AmsiScanBuffer